Adige-Calculations/OpenFOAM-handbook/src/18_windows-practices/WSL.md

 ```console
 wsl –install
 ```
-Then, once installed, The Linux root folder is in the Windows file explorer in:
+Then, once installed, The GNU-Linux root folder is in the Windows file explorer in:

 ```console